def671/zth-wallet/README.md

-# Ether1 Desktop Wallet
+# Zether Electron Wallet

 **Clone and run to see it in action.**

-This is a desktop wallet for the [Ether1](https://ether1.org/) project.
+This is a desktop wallet for the [Zether](https://zether.org/) project.

 ## To Use